CAFAudit/audit-service/docs/en-us/Getting-Started.md

 Vagrant-kafka is not recommended for production deployments.
 The caveats to using it are that:

 - It's a standalone single node setup only; provisioning scripts do not support multiple machine clustered configurations.

+### Enterprise Deployment

+For Enterprise deployments of Kafka it is recommended that you follow the official Apache Kafka documentation as it covers clustered deployments and topic partitioning: [Apache Kafka Documentation](http://kafka.apache.org/documentation.html)

+Integration of Vertica with your Kafka broker cluster is covered in the [Official HP Vertica Documentation](https://my.vertica.com/documentation/vertica/7-2-x/)

 ## Deploying CAF Audit Web Service and Kafka-Vertica scheduler